tomas-light/cheap-di-react/README.md

   return (
     <>
       <Provider
-        // will update dependencies on props changes (each render in this example) dependencies={[
+        // will update dependencies on each render dependencies={[
           dr => dr.registerType(ConsoleLogger).as(Logger),
         ]}